mikaelacaron/Bubbles-Privacy/README.md

 # Bubbles Privacy Privacy and Terms and Conditions

 ## Introduction
-By using “”, you agree to our Terms of Use and our Privacy Policy.
+By using “Bubbles”, you agree to our Terms of Use and our Privacy Policy.
 I invite you to fully read this page and make sure you understand its content prior to using “Bubbles”.

 Bubbles: Terms of Use & Privacy Policy
 Mikaela Caron operates the website and the “Bubbles” mobile application (the “Service”) (name on the App Store subject to change for search and discovery purposes).